fullstackreact/react-native-firestack/README.md

 The native SDK's are much better for performance compared to the web SDK.
 The web SDK will run on the same thread as your apps ([JS thread](https://facebook.github.io/react-native/docs/performance.html#javascript-frame-rate)) therefore limiting your JS framerate, potentially affecting things touch events and transitions/animations.

-The native SDK's also contains functionality that the web SDK's do not, for example [Analytics](/docs/api/analytics.md).
+The native SDK's also contains functionality that the web SDK's do not, for example [Analytics](/docs/api/analytics.md) and [Remote Config](/docs/api/remote-config.md).

 ## Example app